How to Plan an Unforgettable Three-Day Wedding Weekend

 Who Hosts: There's no hard-and-fast rule here.
 It's a nice gesture for the couple to bear the brunt of the planning and cost, but either family could also assume the hosting role, especially if one side is entertaining more out-of-towners than the other.

-Where: Like most parties, the brunch can be held wherever suits the mood: your parents' home, a hotel salon, a friend's backyard.
+Where: Like most parties, the brunch can be held wherever suits the mood: your parents' home, a hotel salon or a friend's backyard.

 Lastly, if it seems that your wedding is turning into a real mini vacation (like a four-day affair), consider setting up optional activities for those who aren't familiar with the area and need something to do (a sign of a truly gracious host).
 Think tee times, horseback riding, hikes, fishing trips, wine tasting—it really depends on the locale.
 Let guests know their options (and reservation and cost info) well ahead of time with a separate mailing or on your wedding website, and be sure to include the details in your welcome bags.